 Around third grade, children can do more than just read the words in a book.
 They use their comprehension skills to ask if the words make sense, and use their own personal experiences to understand the books they read and the conversations around them.

 Children this age can retell stories, and form and defend ideas.
 Understanding of cause and effect starts to take shape, as does an awareness of fact versus opinion.
-You can facilitate these budding skills by asking your child questions about the topic or the setting of a book before she reads it, by asking ‘why’ questions along the way, and by having open-ended discussions about topics, such as how the author’s opinion comes across in the book.
+You can facilitate these budding skills by asking your child ‘why’ questions along the way as they read a book and by having open-ended discussions about topics, such as how the author’s opinion comes across in the book.